amangup/coding-bootcamp/lecture13/testing.md

 ## Testing Flask apps

-Since we've spent written a lot of flask apps, we should discuss how to unit tests for that.
+Since we've spent written a lot of flask apps, we should discuss how to write unit tests for that.

 - The unit for testing in this case would be the view function.
   - The input to a view function is the `request`.